patrickwalls/mathematicalpython/README.md

 * Integral calculus: Riemann sums, sequences and series
 * Linear algebra: vector and matrix operations, systems of equations, eigenvalues and eigenvectors
 * Differential equations: Euler's method for first order equations, linear systems of ODEs

-## Author

-[Patrick Walls](http://www.math.ubc.ca/~pwalls/) is an instructor in the [Department of Mathematics](http://www.math.ubc.ca/) at the [University of British Columbia](http://www.ubc.ca) and teaches mathematical computing, differential equations and vector calculus for mechanical engineering.

-## Feedback

-Comments and suggestions are always welcome!
-Please contact [Patrick Walls](mailto:pwalls@math.ubc.ca) or share your thoughts in the [Google form](https://goo.gl/forms/qv8b09ugwaU8myc12).

 ## Acknowledgements